Tuition and Fees Policy and Procedure

 5. Registration will be permitted for students registering into CEWD contract training courses whereby payment is received by a third party.
 FCC Collections department will be notified of the enrollment and contact the student in an attempt to resolve the debt.

-Official Transcripts and diplomas are withheld, and the student will be blocked from enrollment until all obligations are satisfied.
+The student will be blocked from enrollment until all obligations are satisfied.

-IX.
+VIII.
 Tuition and Fees Refund and Returns

 1. Refund for Credit Classes